Joy Division: Curtis's suicide and aftermath

 Joy Division were scheduled to commence their first US/Canada tour in May 1980.
-Curtis had expressed enthusiasm about the tour, but his relationship with his wife, Deborah, was under strain; Deborah was excluded from the band's inner circle, and Curtis was having an affair with Belgian journalist and music promoter Annik Honoré, whom he met on tour in Europe in 1979.
+Curtis had expressed enthusiasm about the tour, but his relationship with his wife, Deborah, was under strain; Deborah was excluded from the band's inner circle and objected to Curtis being close to Belgian journalist and music promoter Annik Honoré, whom he met on tour in Europe in 1979.
 He was also anxious about how American audiences would react to his epilepsy.

 The evening before the band were due to depart for America, Curtis returned to his Macclesfield home to talk to Deborah.
 He asked her to drop an impending divorce suit, and asked her to leave him alone in the house until he caught a train to Manchester the following morning.
 Early on 18 May 1980, having spent the night watching the Werner Herzog film Stroszek and listening to Iggy Pop's 1977 album The Idiot, Curtis hanged himself in his kitchen.
 Deborah discovered his body later that day when she returned.

 The suicide shocked the band and their management.
 In 2005, Wilson said: "I think all of us made the mistake of not thinking his suicide was going to happen ...
 We all completely underestimated the danger.
 We didn't take it seriously.
 That's how stupid we were."
 Music critic Simon Reynolds said Curtis's suicide "made for instant myth".
 Jon Savage's obituary said that "now no one will remember what his work with Joy Division was like when he was alive; it will be perceived as tragic rather than courageous".
 In June 1980, Joy Division's single "Love Will Tear Us Apart" was released, which hit number thirteen on the UK Singles Chart.
 In July 1980, Closer was released, and peaked at number six on the UK Albums Chart.
 NME reviewer Charles Shaar Murray wrote, "Closer is as magnificent a memorial (for 'Joy Division' as much as for Ian Curtis) as any post-Presley popular musician could have."